pablos-here/nbiff/README.md

 Within the `gen_new_msgs/` is the `Test/` subdirectory.
 These scripts can be used to isolate issues and/or exercise `nbiff`'s icons.

-This is an example of running oe of the scripts:
+This is an example of running one of the scripts:

 ```shell
 cd $HOME/.nbiff/gen_new_msgs/Test